Vietnam Visa Run in a Nutshell

 - At the border, you pass one more passport control and then you will head to Laos/Cambodia immigration office.
 On the way, there are usually a few cafes and restaurants where you can fill yourself up.

 - Once you reach Laos/Cambodia immigration office, you need to show them all the papers including your passport, two pictures, and the invitation letter.
-Then you will get a few forms to fill up with your information, and after you’re done, they will ask you to pay for a month visa that costs $35.
-Once you have a sticker from a new country, you need to check out from the country and go to the immigration officer who will give you a few forms and the exit stamp.
+Then you will get a few forms to fill up with your information, and after you’re done, they will ask you to pay for a 1-month visa that costs around $35.
+The cost varies on your passport, so it’s always best to check the costs beforehand!
+Once you have a sticker from a new country, you need to stamp out from the country and go to the immigration officer who will give you a few forms and the exit stamp.
 You’re done and successfully outside Laos/Cambodia and ready for a new Vietnamese visa!

 - Once you reach the Vietnam border, the immigration will recheck your passport and visa and will point you in the right direction.
 Vietnamese visa sticker for 3-month single entry costs $25 on the border, and you get it by showing the invitation letter.

 - That’s it!
 Congratulations, you’ve just been granted a new visa for Vietnam!